 However, if hyperspermia occurs alongside a low sperm count, it can negatively affect fertility.
 If a person with hyperspermia is trying to conceive, doctors may recommend one or more methods to help improve fertility, including:

 Some medications, such as estrogen receptor blockers, may help improve sperm count.
 Medications such as clomiphene citrate (Clomid) stimulate hormone production in the brain, which can increase sperm production.
 However, this is an off-label use of the drug, as no reliable studies have yet demonstrated its effectiveness.

 Assisted reproductive therapy (ART) refers to other treatments that doctors may use to increase a person’s chances of successful conception.
 These include processes such as in vitro fertilization (IVF) or intracytoplasmic sperm injection.

 In general, reproductive therapy involves mixing sperm and eggs outside of the body to allow fertilization and then adding the fertilized egg back into the uterus to grow.
 This process may help increase the chance of carrying a pregnancy to term.
-The Centers for Disease Control and Prevention (CDC) estimate that ART is responsible for the conception of 1.7% of infants born in the United States.
+The Centers for Disease Control and Prevention (CDC) estimate that ART is responsible for the conception of

 Anyone with concerns about their sperm production or fertility may wish to see a doctor for testing.